 It is best to have your dog eat a minimum of 1.5 hours prior to coming to Day Camp to prevent bloat.
 Bloat can be caused from playing too soon after eating, and it can be deadly.
 If your dog ate less than 1.5 hours before coming to Camp, please let one of the employees know for the safety and well-being of your pet.

-Yes, Paws-a-Palooza requires that all dogs wear a quick release collar with an ID tag including your name and phone number.
+Yes, Paws-a-Palooza recommends that all dogs wear a quick release collar with an ID tag including your name and phone number.

 It is very common that your dog’s pads will be sore after playing at Day Camp, especially when they first start coming.
 Most dogs’ paws are not used to playing all day, but rest assured it is only temporary and they will build stronger pads the more they visit Camp.

-We will have a groomer onsite a couple days a week.
-Please let us know well in advance if you would like your dog groomed, bathed, or nails trimmed during their stay at Paws-a-Palooza.
+We have a groomer onsite a couple days a week.
+Please let us know well in advance if you would like your dog groomed, bathed, or nails trimmed during their stay at Paws- a-Palooza.